Gun control in the Soviet Union: History

 On December 12, 1924, the Central Executive Committee of the USSR promulgated its degree "On the procedure of production, trade, storage, use, keeping and carrying firearms, firearm ammunition, explosive projectiles and explosives", all weapons were classified and divided into categories.
 Now the weapons permitted for personal possession by ordinary citizens could only be smoothbore hunting shotguns.
 Other categories of weapons were only possessed by those who were assigned duties by the Soviet state; for all others, access to these weapons was restricted to within state-regulated shooting ranges.
-Illegal gun possession was severely punished.
-Since March 1933 the manufacture, possession, purchase, sale of firearms (except for smoothbore) hunting weapons without proper authorization was punishable by up to five years in prison.
-In 1935, the same penalty was imposed for possession of knives.
-During the Great Patriotic War, the civilian population had to hand over all personal hunting weapons to the Red Army for defence against the German invasion.
-The same was true for weapons left by retreating German invaders in the war.
-They were to be surrendered to Red Army troops, the NKVD or local Soviet authorities within 24 hours.
-Cases of stolen weapons were also brought to criminal justice.